Chapter 5.20

 C. Garage sales and rummage sales conducted entirely on private property;

-5.20.040 Special event permit—Application—Requirements.
+5.20.040 Public event permit—Application—Requirements.

 1. The name, address, and telephone number of the applicant;

-5. Such other and further information as the public works director may reasonably require to determine whether the application and proposed special event meet all of the requirements for permit issuance established by this chapter.
+5. Such other and further information as the public works director may reasonably require to determine whether the application and proposed public event meet all of the requirements for permit issuance established by this chapter.

 5.20.050 Permit—Application—Review.